quartz-technology/dev.to/devops/reusable-workflow-to-push-image-with-github-actions/README.md

 If you can recognize one of your project, this blog post is written for you!

 For this project, I will use a real case that I met for one of my client: [Pridwen](https://www.pridwen.fi).
-This project is a financial tool composed of multiple services, some are fetching data, there is 2 REST API, a Websocket services, telegrams bots and also additional utilities processes for backup, observabilities, update and analysis.
+This project is a financial tool composed of multiple services, some are used to fetch data, there are 2 REST APIs, Websocket services, telegrams bots and also additional utilities processes for backup, observabilities, update and analysis.

 In total, there are 10 Python services that need to be packaged so it can be deployed on an VPS.